Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Dynamics including hyperfine interaction

 where the zero-field splitting of the nuclear spin is ${\cal D}_n = h\times 5.0$ MHz, the nitrogen magnetic moment is $\mu_n = (0.403/1837) \mu_B = 0.612$ kHz/G, and the hyperfine splitting factors are ${\cal A}_\parallel = h\times 2.2$ MHz and ${\cal A}_\perp = h\times 2.1$ MHz.

+In the same way as for the interaction of the electronic spin with the magnetic field, the transverse magnetic field has a second-order effect on the nuclear spin, which is smaller by a factor of $\mu_n/2{\cal D}_n$ than the effect of the longitudinal field.
+Moreover, this factor is an order of magnitude smaller than the equivalent factor $\mu/2{\cal D}$ of the electronic spin, so that the overall effect is is about 4 orders of magnitude smaller than that of the electronic spin.
+In addition, the effect of the transverse hyperfine interaction couples in its second order the states $|M_S=1,M_I=-1\rangle$ and $|M_S=-1,M_I=1\rangle$ with a coupling strength of ${\cal A}_{\perp}^2/2{\cal D} \sim 1$\,kHz, which is smaller than any other interaction by 3 orders of magnitude.
+We therefore neglect here the effect of the transverse interactions.

-In the case where the magnetic field is directed only in the $\hat{z}$ direction, the Hamiltonian can be decoupled into three blocks of 2$\times$2 matrices for $M_S=\pm 1$ levels and three blocks of 1$\times$1 for $M_S=0$ levels.
+In this approximation the Hamiltonian can be decoupled into three blocks of 2$\times$2 matrices for $M_S=\pm 1$ levels and three blocks of 1$\times$1 for $M_S=0$ levels.
 The 2$\times$2 matrices can be written as

-The adiabatic eigenstates and eigenvalues of this Hamiltonian are then exactly the same as those of the 2-level Hamiltonian [Eq.~(\ref{Eq:H_nv_Bz}), except that the position of the pseudo-crossing as a function of $B_z$ is shifted by $ \Delta B_z(M_I)=-{\cal A}_{\parallel}/\mu$ and the energy eigenvalues of each $M_I$ pair of levels is shifted by ${\cal D}_n(M_I^2-\frac23)$.
+The adiabatic eigenstates and eigenvalues of this Hamiltonian are then exactly the same as those of the two-level Hamiltonian [Eq.~(\ref{Eq:H_nv_Bz}), except that the position of the pseudo-crossing as a function of $B_z$ is shifted by $ \Delta B_z(M_I)=-{\cal A}_{\parallel}/\mu$ and the energy eigenvalues of each $M_I$ pair of levels is shifted by ${\cal D}_n(M_I^2-\frac23)$.
 This implies that when the magnetic field is swept through the pseudo-crossing the transitions between the $M_s=\pm 1$ states occur at different times for each $M_I$ state.
 Transverse field components $B_x,B_y$ couple between different $M_I$ blocks, but their effect is expected to be negligible when $|B_x|,|B_y|\ll {\cal D}_n/\mu_n$, i.e., when these components are less than hundreds of Gauss.

 Figure~\ref{Fig_1hyp} shows the adiabatic eigenstates of the 9-level Hamiltonian as calculated for the same parameters and on the same scale used in Fig.~\ref{Fig_1}.
-This description allows us to understand the adiabatic or non-adiabatic behavior of the dynamics in the presence of the hyperfine interaction.
+The three levels that come from $M = 0$ state are not shown in the figure because they are far removed from the 6 levels shown and effectively do not couple to the 6 levels shown.
+The 6 curves appearing in this figure have almost exactly the same shape as those of the two curves corresponding to the electronic states, except that the curves of the hyperfine states are shifted in energy and in time due to the change of the offset magnetic field.